ATM2100/GuidedWalkThroughOfLinux/Guide.md

 From this point on, All exercises will start in this directory.

 ### Find in Man Page ls
-What does the man page say that the `-a` flag does for the command `ls`?
+What does the man page say that the `-a' flag does for the command `ls`?
 What about the `-l` flag?

 ### Exercise autocomplete
-Change your Directory to the `~/exercises/autoComplete/` directory.
+Change your directory to the `~/exercises/autoComplete/` directory.

-a) Change your directory to: `The/most/Annoying/directory/That/EVER/Existed/Possibly/ever/But/I/Guess/There/Could` I highly recommend using auto complete and not typing all that out.
+a) Change your directory to: `The/most/Annoying/directory/That/EVER/Existed/Possibly/ever/But/I/Guess/There/Could` I recommend using auto-complete and not typing all that out.